1916 Florida Gators football team

 The 1916 Florida Gators football team represented the University of Florida in the sport of American football during the 1916 college football season.
 The season was C. J. McCoy's third and last as the head coach of the Florida Gators football team.
-Depleted of first-string football talent and lacking depth, McCoy's 1916 Florida Gators suffered through a disastrous season in which they posted an overall record of 0–5 and a Southern Intercollegiate Athletic Association (SIAA) conference record of 0–4 while scoring a total of three points, leading to the head coach's dismissal.

-Florida football's first losing season was notable for the first meetings with future Southeastern Conference rivals Tennessee and Alabama.
+While the Gators had never had a losing campaign in the program's ten seasons to date, key injuries, a lack of depth, and a challenging slate of opponents saw McCoy's squad post a 0–5 record (0–4 in the Southern Intercollegiate Athletic Association) while scoring a total of three points, leading to the head coach's dismissal.
+The disappointing season was notable for Florida's first meetings with future Southeastern Conference rivals Tennessee and Alabama.

 Before the season

-Florida had posted a 9-5 record over the previous two seasons under Coach McCoy.
-Believing that he had the makings of a great squad, he arranged the most ambitious and difficult football schedule to date.
-McCoy's plans were thwarted, however, by a series of injuries and academic ineligibility problems, beginning when the Gators' starting quarterback, Rammy Ramsdell, broke his leg playing on Florida's baseball team and missed the entire football season.